RSE-Sheffield/sssurvey/report.md

 *Unit testing*

-It appears that in each case either a sizable minority, or a majority of respondants have either not heard of, or are not confident in each of these technologies.
+It appears that in each case either a sizable minority, or a majority of respondents have either not heard of, or are not confident in each of these technologies.
 Due to their importance for research software engineering, this indicates more should be done to raise confidence.

 The question of support for software development was raised from the perspective of what researchers get from "the university", with a 26% response rate.
 An interval scale between 1: *"poor"* and 5: *"excellent"* was used.